zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

    * - | ``canBeCancelled``
        | boolean
-     - Optional – Whether or not the payment can be cancelled.
+     - Optional – Whether or not the payment can be canceled.

    * - | ``paidDatetime``
        | datetime